 On our four-year BA Modern History (including foundation year), we work with you to develop your subject-specific knowledge, and to improve your academic skills.
-You receive a thorough grounding in these areas during your foundation year (known as Year Zero) to prepare you for a further three years of undergraduate study at Essex.
+This four-year course includes a foundation year (Year Zero), followed by a further three years of study.
+During your foundation year, you study three academic subjects relevant to your chosen course as well as a compulsory academic skills module, with additional English language for non-English speakers.

 You are an Essex student from day one, a member of our global community based at the most internationally diverse campus university in the UK.